sahilmishra0012/Automated-Attendance-System-using-Facial-Recognition/README.md

 The following code is deployed on the ```https://localhost:8080``` and is made public on a URL using ```ngrok``` to access it remotely on the smartphones for easier handling.

+## Future Developments

+We are planning to add a barcode integration to the application.
+The barcode of a particular professor will be displayed on the projector which will change every 10 seconds to avoid proxy attendance.
+The student needs to scan the barcode and capture the photo within 10 seconds or the barcode will expire.
+This will prevent other students from capturing the photo of barcode and sending it to their colleagues to mark the attendance.

 ## Authors

 * [**Sahil Mishra**](https://github.com/sahilmishra0012)